asnashameel/CI-CD-Pipeline-with-a-flask-app/README.md

 - Go to the code pipeline, edit the stages and add code deloy as action provider
 - Choose buildartifact
 - Choose your application  and deployment group

 In this final step, we'll trigger the CI process by making a change to our GitHub repository.
 Let's see how it works:

 - Go to your GitHub repository and make a change to your Python application's source code.
 It could be a bug fix, a new feature, or any other change you want to introduce.
 - Commit and push your changes to the branch configured in your AWS CodePipeline.
 - Head over to the AWS CodePipeline console and navigate to your pipeline.
 - You should see the pipeline automatically kick off as soon as it detects the changes in your repository.
-- Sit back and relax while AWS CodePipeline takes care of the rest.
-It will fetch the latest code, trigger the build process with AWS CodeBuild, and deploy the application if you configured the deployment stage.